 A dog suffering from chills can not simply be warmed up.
 You will need to see your veterinarian for any lasting solution.

-Chills often mean that a dog actually has an abnormally high temperature.
-Applying a cold compress can help lower its temperature back to safe numbers.
-If a dog has an infection, it will need a course of antibiotics and, in extreme cases, it may even need intravenous fluids to rehydrate properly.
+Chills often mean that your dog actually has an abnormally high temperature.
+Applying a cold compress can help lower the body temperature back to safe numbers.
+If your dog has an infection, they will need a course of antibiotics and, in extreme cases, may even need intravenous fluids to rehydrate properly.